hpi-swa-teaching/TabletopUI/TabletopUI-Core.package/TTFightEvaluator.class/README.md

 	fightingPlayers:		<OrderedCollection>

 currentPlayer
-	- is the player which turn it is
+	- is the player whose turn it is

 display
 	- displays the turn order